PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ## Frontend Technologies
 \fancyfoot[L]{Ambrosch}
-The frontend part of the app is a user interface for managing geofences, which was realized as a _React_[@react] web application.
+The frontend part of the app is a user interface for managing geofences, which was realized as a _React_ web application.
 The main part of the interface consists of a map provided by _Leaflet_[@leafletOverview].
 Due to its open-source nature, additional functionality can be added thanks to a large number of available extensions.

 ### React